ta-assistant/TA-CLI/README.md

   4. submit  [Submit]

 #### Login
-first let login we login with apikey that you need to ask server manager to get it then assume that your apikey is `1234567890` then type command ta login --apikey 1234567890
+We will need an API-key, which you need to get from the server manager.
+Let's assume that our API-key is '123456789' then use the command "ta login --apikey 123456789"
 ```bash
 $ ta login --apikey `yourapikey`
 ```
-then you should get this massage
+If everything is working fine, then you should get this massage.
 ```bash
 ~\User\key has been created
 ~\User\key\taconfig.json has been created.
 ```
-now your apikey will kept in your User directory
+Now, your API-key will be kept in your user directory
 ```bash
 ~/user/key/taconfig
 ```
 So now you have apikey that in your computer next if you want to check students work you must create new directory that have students work in it when you use our command you must use it in that directory path.
 In this example I will call it work_directory.
 #### Init work directory
-let's start.
-I will assume that you already have lot of students work files in your work directory. then type command (this command you need to have work id if you don't know what is workId -> [workId](#workid))
+Let's start.
+I will assume that you already have a lot of students' work files in your work directory.
+Then we are going to use the command (for this command you need to have a work id).
+If you don't know what a work id is -> [work_id](#workid)
 ```bash
 $ ta init --workid `workId`
 ```
-if everything successful, you will receive this message.
+If everything successful, you will receive this message.
 ```
 [*] ~\Users\dir\work_directory makeing work directory
  |-[/] Creating workDirectory ~\Users\dir\work_directory